andykorth/oogcapitalmanagement/content/posts/starting-in-antares.md

 #### Subtitle: Promitor is actually fairly medicore.
 {{< /center >}}

 Promitor is often considered "the best start", but that recommendation comes with many caveats.
-It is true that Promitor has the highest fertility, which speeds your farms, but does that mean it's better than other industries too?
+It is true that Promitor has the highest fertility, which speeds up your farms, but how does it compare to other starting industries?
+Turns out that with a modest investment, there are plenty of starter builds in ANT that will double the daily income of farming on Promitor.

 > When compared to other turds, Promitor is the best turd.
 <div style="text-align: right">Quote from me, right now.</div>